-This document, an update of the previous guideline revised in 2008, is based on a review of the current dental and medical literature related to individuals with SHCN.
-An electronic search was conducted via MEDLINE/PubMed using the following parameters: Terms: "special needs", "disability", "disabled patients/persons/children", "handicapped patients", "dentistry", "dental care" and "oral health"; Fields: all; Limits: within the last 10 years, human, English, and clinical trials.
+This guideline was originally developed by the Council on Clinical Affairs Committe and adopted in 2004.
+This document is a revision of the previous version, last revised in 2012.
+This update of the previous guideline revised is based on a review of the current dental and medical literature related to individuals with SHCN.
+An electronic search was conducted via PubMed® using the terms: special needs, disability, disabled patients/persons/children, handicapped patients, dentistry, dental care, and oral health; fields: all; limits: within the last 10 years, human, English, and clinical trials.
 Papers for review were chosen from the resultant list of articles and from references within selected articles.
-When data did not appear sufficient or were inconclusive, recommendations were based on expert and/or consensus opinion by experienced researchers and clinicians, including papers and workshop reports from the AAPD-sponsored symposium "Lifetime Oral Health Care for Patients with Special Needs" (Chicago, IL: November, 2006).2
+When data did not appear sufficient or were inconclusive, recommendations were based on expert and/ or consensus opinion by experienced researchers and clinicians, including papers and workshop reports from the AAPDsponsored symposium "Lifetime Oral Health Care for Patients with Special Needs" (Chicago, Ill.; November, 2006).2